sumovishal/sumologic-go-sdk/docs/SavedSearchSyncDefinition.md

 `func (o *SavedSearchSyncDefinition) HasParsingMode() bool`

 HasParsingMode returns a boolean if a field has been set.

+### GetDefaultTimeRange

+`func (o *SavedSearchSyncDefinition) GetDefaultTimeRange() string`

+GetDefaultTimeRange returns the DefaultTimeRange field if non-nil, zero value otherwise.

+### GetDefaultTimeRangeOk

+`func (o *SavedSearchSyncDefinition) GetDefaultTimeRangeOk() (*string, bool)`

+GetDefaultTimeRangeOk returns a tuple with the DefaultTimeRange field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultTimeRange

+`func (o *SavedSearchSyncDefinition) SetDefaultTimeRange(v string)`

+SetDefaultTimeRange sets DefaultTimeRange field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)